In Partnership with Stan Rogers Folk Festival

 We are a 45-minute scenic drive south from Antigonish along highway #7 or 3 hours east of Halifax on highway #7.
-If you are coming from Stanfest we are 115 kl west, on Main Street in Sherbrooke just off the #7 highway.
-Find us on Google Maps.
+If you are heading to Stanfest it is 115 kl east of us.
+Find it on Google Maps.

 Guidelines for Classes